-A select Matthews™ client was looking to sell their 28 unit, 20,906 square foot apartment property in the Palms Neighborhood of West Los Angeles, CA. The client was a mom-and-pop owner who was motivated to sell the property due to the building having a considerable amount of deferred maintenance, was difficult to manage, and did not generate enough income due to rent control laws.
+A select Matthews™ client was looking to sell their 28 unit, 20,906 square foot apartment property in the Palms Neighborhood of West Los Angeles, CA. The client was a private capital multifamily owner who was motivated to sell the property due to the building having a considerable amount of deferred maintenance, was difficult to manage, and did not generate enough income due to rent control laws.
 This ultimately resulted in the property being placed in the LA Rent Escrow Account Program (REAP), which encourages multifamily owners to maintain the property in a safe and habitable condition.

 With the collaboration of dedicated agents and the platform, Matthews™ successfully executed the 1031 Exchange from a multifamily investment to two single-tenant net-lease investments.
 The transaction was perfectly timed; within a week of closing Regent Street for $7.1 million, the seller purchased the two other properties for a combined purchase price of $7.7 million.
 This resulted in limited income loss and a smooth transaction.
 Both the seller and buyer were pleased with the outcome of the transaction.

 Recent Media & Thought Leadership